lodum/RDFpad/README.md

 A running demo is available at http://rdfpad.lodum.de/ This [blog post](http://lodum.de/rdfpad/) explains the idea behind RDFpad in a bit more detail

-## Required Libraries
+## Build

+You can build RDFPad with maven by executing:

+mvn clean compile assembly:single

-You'll need the libs that come with [Jena](http://jena.sourceforge.net/) (tested with version 2.6.4) and [Jetty](http://jetty.codehaus.org/jetty/) (tested with version 7.3.0).
+Maven should resolve all dependencies automatically.
+Otherwise, you'll need the libs that come with [Jena](http://jena.sourceforge.net/) (tested with version 2.6.4) and [Jetty](http://jetty.codehaus.org/jetty/) (tested with version 7.3.0).
 RDFpad is an embedded server, so there is no need for a servlet container (Tomcat or the like).

 ##Running RDFpad

-Assuming you have the required libs on your path, simply start the server via
+If you have build RDFpad with maven, you can start RDFpad with

-java de.lodum.rdfpad.RDFpadServer [port]
+java -jar rdfpad-1.0-jar-with-dependencies.jar [port]

-For example, `java de.lodum.rdfpad.RDFpadServer 8080` .
 Note that there are some caveats if you want to run RDFpad on port 80 on a Unix-based system.

 ## License